FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data.md

 `number`

-### Progress Constraints

-**maximum**: the value of this number must smaller than or equal to: `1`

-**minimum**: the value of this number must greater than or equal to: `0`

 ## ScheduledDeparture

-Date/time in epoch format of when boat is next scheduled to depart a port.
-Not present if scheduled departure is still being determined.
+WSF Vessel API pass-through: The date and time when this vessel was or is scheduled to leave its departing terminal.
+Might not be present if the next scheduled destination is still being determined.

 `ScheduledDeparture`

-*   is required
+*   is optional

 *   Type: `integer`

-*   can be null
+*   cannot be null

 *   defined in: [Ferry Tempo Data](ferrytempo-defs-ferry-tempo-single-boat-data-properties-scheduleddeparture.md "https://www.ferrytempo.com/schemas/FerryTempo.schema.json#/$defs/singleBoatData/properties/ScheduledDeparture")